 - High-quality imagery.
 Microsatellite applications can high-quality images and transfer them to Earth.
 These satellites feature fixed storage and can save a limited number of pictures.
 TinyML can help to capture pictures only when an object of interest is in sight.

 - Equipment maintenance.
 In manufacturing companies, TinyML can help to avoid downtime due to equipment failure by alerting technicians when equipment conditions go wrong as part of preventive maintenance.

 - Monitor retail stock.
 In retail stores, TinyML can help to monitor the stock of the products on shelves and send alerts when it’s low.
 This helps businesses manage their inventory and satisfy their customers.

 - Increase crop yields.
-TinyML-based smart sensors can be used in greenhouses that continuously monitor parameters like pH, humidity, CO2 level, and send alerts when the metrics deviate from the ideal range.
+As we all know that data science provides actionable insights for the agricultural development and so as the TinyML-based smart sensors can be used in greenhouses that continuously monitor parameters like pH, humidity, CO2 level, and send alerts when the metrics deviate from the ideal range.
 TinyML can also help farmers fight animal illness via wearable devices that monitor the animals’ parameters—like heart rate, temperature, and so on—and alert farmers when the parameters cross certain thresholds.

 Challenges with TinyML

 Though the development of TinyML has brought many encouraging outcomes, the machine learning industry still faces some significant challenges.